 “Be prepared to walk away from the offer.
 Whenever you are navigating a career path, it’s hard to say no to job offers, but you may have to take a hard line with your salary expectations.
 Walking away from the offer may trigger the employer to meet your expectations, or it may not.
 You have to be prepared for either outcome.
 A positive spin on walking away can be, if I received one offer, I know I can obtain more.”

-– Colin L., career coach
+– Colin L., career expert at edX

 How do I negotiate my salary?

 There are typically three ways the salary conversation happens when applying for a new role.
 In the first, the salary range is stated in the job description.
 The second is when the employer tells you the salary in the first interview (or asks about your salary requirements).
 The third is when the negotiation happens in the final stage of the hiring process.

 Typically, you have the most leverage when salary negotiations come last.
 However, this can be nerve-racking since you risk getting a low offer after multiple interviews.
 Do not let this deter you from negotiating.
 The company is interested in you as a candidate, or you wouldn’t have made it through multiple rounds of interviews.
 So, let’s learn how to successfully negotiate a salary that fits your career goals.

 Preparation is the key to a successful salary negotiation.
 Before going into a salary negotiation, it is very important to research the market so that you and the employer can reach a mutually beneficial agreement based on industry trends and your value.

 Knowing your market value upfront will put you in a powerful position when it’s time to negotiate later in the interview process.
 We recommend conducting this research during the application process so you’re ready for any salary-related questions that may come up before you have an offer in hand.
 Failing to research beforehand can lead to asking for too little or demanding too much – both can hurt you in the negotiation process.